Hosseini to Join Global Young Academy

 Born in Tehran, Hosseini received his MA in Applied Ethics from Utrecht University (2016, The Netherlands) and completed his PhD in Research Ethics and Integrity at Dublin City University (2021, Ireland), where he also served as a guest lecturer in ethics.
 Based at Galter Health Sciences Library, Hosseini has actively collaborated with faculty and staff at Northwestern.
-For example, he has led initiatives related to research ethics and attribution at the National Evaluation Center (NEC), explored the ethics of authorship and social science research, and collaborated with the Institute for Augmented Intelligence in Medicine to identify challenges and opportunities of using artificial intelligence and ChatGPT in research, medicine, and education.
+For example, he has led initiatives related to research ethics and attribution at the National Evaluation Center (NEC), explored the ethics of authorship and social science research, and collaborated with the Institute for Artificial Intelligence in Medicine to identify challenges and opportunities of using artificial intelligence and ChatGPT in research, medicine, and education.

 Since joining Northwestern in September 2021, Hosseini’s insights have been essential to new and ongoing projects that aim to identify ethical issues in collaborative research and suggest possible solutions for reoccurring inequities.
 In collaboration with Data Librarian Sara Gonzales MS, MLIS, he’s currently investigating the perspectives of researchers with different roles in collaborative environments.
 Furthermore, he is working with members of the NUCATS Institute to analyze ethical issues in translational science.